Double Tomato Pesto Spaghetti with Zucchini Noodles

 1/2 cup lightly packed basil leaves, larger leaves torn into small pieces

-Freshly grated Parmesan or nutritional yeast, for serving (both optional)
+Freshly grated Parmesan cheese or vegan Parmesan, for serving (both optional)

 Olive oil, for drizzling